sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### Shadow of the Dragon Queen

-Dragons from the distant past gather to engulf the world of Krynn in war.
+Create characters from Krynn, the world of the Dragonlance setting, then march them to the front lines of battle against the terrifying Dragon Armies.

 </div>